ukupat/trolol/README.md

 ## Contribute

-1. Write a bash script
+1. Implement a cool and "easy to revert" troll in a bash script
 2. Move the script to `./src/bash-scripts/`
 3. Write a command to `./bin/trolol` (more info about [commander.js](https://github.com/tj/commander.js))
 4. Write a shell script executor to `./src/trolol.js` (more info about [ShellJS](https://github.com/shelljs/shelljs))